-Roast dinners are quintessentially British.
-The roast itself, its delicious sides, and of course gravy.
-British Sunday lunch is also known as a Sunday Roast and is the very heart of British food and cooking!
+Roast dinners—the roast itself, its delicious sides, and of course gravy—are quintessentially British.
+Sunday lunch in the U.K. also is as a Sunday Roast and is the very heart of British food and cooking.

-If you're invited to a British (or Irish) home for the Sunday roast, you can expect to be served a roast meat (often lamb), along with roast potato and/or Yorkshire pudding, stuffing, gravy, and one or more vegetables such as parsnips, brussels sprouts, peas, carrots, beans, broccoli,... cauliflower, or leeks.
+If you're invited to Sunday dinner, you can expect to be served roasted meat (often lamb), along with roasted potatoes and/or Yorkshire pudding, stuffing, gravy, and vegetables such as parsnips, Brussels sprouts, peas, carrots, beans, broccoli, cauliflower, or leeks.
 In addition to the traditional gravy, some families also serve cheese sauce for the veggies.
-Bring your appetite!Continue to 4 of 11 below.

 Cup of Tea

 If you're invited to English teatime, be advised that you'll probably be getting more than just a cuppa.
 In addition to a strong cup of tea, you might be offered a light snack such as bread and butter, cookies, or tea sandwiches.
 Another variation on English tea is the "cream tea," which is usually served in the West Country (Devon and Cornwall).
 Cream tea includes jam and clotted cream served with scones.

 England's beloved fish and chips are deep-fried in a crispy batter and remain one of the U.K.'s favorite fast foods.
 The fish is usually cod or haddock, although pollack, plaice (also called dab, a member of the flounder family), and even tilapia can be substituted.
 And chips in England are what Americans call French fries.